 Submitting a manuscript to Belitung Nursing Journal (BNJ) for review implies that the manuscript has not been published anywhere else, is not being simultaneously submitted to other journals, and has not already been accepted for publication elsewhere, except in the form of an abstract or as part of a published lecture, academic thesis, or archived in an institutional repository or the author's webpage, as stated in the deposit policy.

-On submission, the Managing Editor and Editor-in-Chief reviews all submitted manuscripts initially for suitability for formal review.
-Manuscripts with a lack of novelty, insufficient originality, serious scientific or technical flaws, high similarity rate with prior publications (plagiarism), and lack of a significant message are rejected before proceeding for formal peer review.
-Manuscripts unlikely to be of interest to the BNJ readers are also liable to be rejected at this stage.
-The editorial review only takes one or seven days.
+Upon submission, the Managing Editor conducts an initial evaluation of all manuscripts for their suitability for formal review.
+Those manuscripts which lack novelty, originality, suffer from scientific or technical flaws, display a high rate of similarity with prior publications (indicating plagiarism), or lack a significant message are rejected without undergoing formal peer review.
+Furthermore, manuscripts which are unlikely to be of interest to the readers of Belitung Nursing Journal (BNJ) are also subject to rejection at this stage.
+The editorial review process typically takes between one to seven days.

-The comments and suggestions (acceptance/ rejection/ revision) that are received from reviewers and editorial board members are conveyed to the corresponding author.
-If required, the author is requested to provide a point-by-point response to reviewers' comments and submit a revised version of the manuscript.
-This process is repeated until reviewers and editors are satisfied with the manuscript.
+Editor-in-Chief, based on the feedback from the reviewers and editorial board members.
+The Editorial Board Members can provide an initial decision or recommendation to be reviewed by the Managing Editor and Editor-in-Chief.
+The corresponding author is notified of the comments and suggestions received from the reviewers and editorial board members, which may include acceptance, rejection, or revision of the manuscript.
+The author may be requested to provide a point-by-point response to reviewers' comments and submit a revised version of the manuscript.
+This process continues until the reviewers and editors are satisfied with the manuscript.